DavidWarrenKatz/programmedAging/genetic_basis.md

 1. **There are often large species-specific differences in lifespan.**

 2. **Different genotypes of the same species often have different average lifespans.
-Often the most striking example of this is the significant sex differences in lifespan within a species.**
+The most striking example of this in many species is the significant sex differences in lifespan within a species.**

 3. **There are often significant family patterns of lifespan in heterogeneous populations.**